 In healthy red blood cells, hemoglobin carries oxygen, creating a smooth, round cell shape.
 With sickle cell disease, defective hemoglobin causes red blood cells to become stiff, taking on a sickle or crescent shape that blocks blood flow.
 While normal blood cells live 90-120 days, sickle cells only last 10-20 days.
 Making new cells at this rate becomes difficult for the body, resulting in reduced red blood cells and anemia.
 In addition, sickle cells can stick to blood vessel walls, stopping or slowing the flow of blood.
 When this occurs, oxygen cannot reach the nearby tissue.
 This can cause sudden and severe pain.

 A defective gene called the sickle cell gene is responsible for the disease.
 People with sickle cell disease are born with 2 sickle cell genes, 1 from each parent.
 If you only receive 1 sickle cell gene, you have what is called sickle cell trait.
 When this occurs, you are generally healthy and do not develop symptoms; however, you can pass the gene on to your children.

-Because it is a genetic disease, your biggest risk factor is having 2 sickle cell genes.
-In the United States, the most cases of sickle cell disease affect African Americans or Hispanics.
+In the United States, most cases of sickle cell disease affect people of African American or Hispanic descent.
 About 1 in 13 African American babies are born with the sickle cell trait while 1 in 365 are born with the disease.

-In the United States, most parents learn their child has sickle cell disease long before symptoms even start.
-Every state in the U.S. tests for sickle cell disease at birth and notifies parents before symptoms occur.
+In the United States, most parents learn their child has sickle cell disease long before symptoms occur.
 Symptoms typically start around 6 months of age and include:

 - Jaundice and icterus, or a yellowing of the skin and eyes